 |

-AND HEALTH for his textbook, and so do all his students and patients.
+SCIENCE AND HEALTH for his textbook, and so do all his students and patients.

 Why?

-First: Because it is the voice of Truth to this age, and contains
+First: Because it is the voice of Truth to this age, and

-the full statement of Christian Science, or the Science of healing through
+contains the full statement of Christian Science, or the Science of healing

-Mind.
-Second: Because it was the first book known, containing a
+through Mind.
+Second: Because it was the first book known,

-thorough statement of Christian Science.
-Hence it gave the first rules for
+containing a thorough statement of Christian Science.
+Hence it gave the first

-demonstrating this Science, and registered the revealed Truth uncontaminated by
+rules for demonstrating this Science, and registered the revealed Truth

-human hypotheses.
-Other works, which have borrowed from this book without
+uncontaminated by human hypotheses.
+Other works, which have borrowed from this

-giving it credit, have adulterated the Science.
-Third: Because this
+book without giving it credit, have adulterated the Science.
+Third:

-book has done more for teacher and student, for healer and patient, than has
+Because this book has done more for teacher and student, for healer and

 Purity of science |

-first dawned upon the author, she has never used this newly discovered power in
+Science first dawned upon the author, she has never used this newly discovered

-any direction which she fears to have fairly understood.
-Her prime object,
+power in any direction which she fears to have fairly understood.
+Her prime

-since entering this field of labor, has been to prevent suffering, not to
+object, since entering this field of labor, has been to prevent suffering, not

 self-evident.
 In the legend of the shield, which led to a quarrel between two